Viswema: Etymology

-Traditionally referred to as Viswe–ra, a name given by its historical ancestor Keyho which loosely translates to as ‘A place of people with Virtue and Integrity’.
+Traditionally, it is believed that Viswema, and its three neighbouring villages–Jakhama, Kidima, Kezoma–are descendants from the ancestor Keyho.
+The four villages were formed by his sons, Viswe (Viswema), Vikien (Jakhama), Thoran (Kidima) and Levi (Kezoma) respectively.
+Viswema is loosely translated as 'a place of people with virtue and integrity.'

-Viswema is also known as Ve-sr-wü–ra by the Chokri Chakhesangs and Shüna–mai by the Ememei Maos.
+The village is also known as Ve-sr-wü–ra by the Chokri Chakhesangs and Shüna–mai by the Ememei Maos.

 History

 Early period

 The history of Viswema, according to oral history begins with the founding of Kipizwü, some two km west of the village by Viswe.
-Viswe was a descendant of Keyho, who migrated from East Asia crossing Burma, Manipur and finally settling in Viswema.
+Viswe was a descendant of Keyho, who migrated from East Asia crossing present-day Myanmar, Manipur and finally settling in Viswema.

 The ancestors lived there for several generations till the invasion of the Burmese-Karens, who were known to Viswe–miko as Kherenümi.
 The defeat inflicted on the Burmese invaders gave a sense of confidence and Viswe–mi became more assertive and grew in great numbers.
 They began to move out in search of suitable environment for permanent settlement.
 They therefore came down to the present site of the village.

 In the past Viswema was known for making fine pottery ware.
 For any function and rituals earthen pots were purchased from Viswema by neighboring communities.